top of page

 Why Uplift Choir?

-I love choirs of all kinds but after years of singing I've landed on the "natural voice" style as my absolute favourite to lead and teach.
+I love choirs of all kinds but after years of singing I've landed on the 'natural voice' style as my absolute favourite to lead and teach.
 I learned it from the inspirational Kate Valentine on a blissful training retreat for Singing Mamas Choir, though my first experience of it was at Latitude Festival in 2019, led by Zoie Kennedy under the Singing Mamas banner.
 It captured me instantly!
 (Zoie has made a video of her brilliant workshop you can watch here: Latitude Summer Sing 2019.
 I now teach many of the songs I heard on that magical day!)

 Choir pic.JPG